filecoin-project/fvm-specs/01-architecture.md

 ### Built-in system actors

-The existing built-in system actors will be compiled to WASM, and will be made to use the FVM SDK.
-They will run entirely in WASM space.
+Built-in system actors will run entirely in WASM space.
+Their source could will migrate to using the FVM SDK.
+They will be compiled to WASM, and will ship as static WASM modules bundled in the Filecoin node implementation distributions, probably via in-binary embedding.

-For the sake of analogy, built-in system actors in Filecoin receive comparable treatment to "precompiled contracts" in other platforms.
-They are specified by the protocol, implicitly deployed, addressed at fixed locations/mailboxes, and they evolve through system upgrades.
+System actors will continue to (1) be statically bound to their existing addresses, and (2) evolve through system upgrades.
+Opportunities for network-directed upgrade mechanisms are in the roadmap.

+Note: this plan is dependent on the results from preliminary performance benchmarking of WASM vs. native system actors.
+If the former underperform by an unacceptable margin, we might be compelled to keep the system actors in native space, and treat them like "precompiled contracts" in other platforms.

 **Canonical system actors**